Header Image

 • O-arachidonylethanolamide

-Neurotransmitters pass on activating or inhibiting (inhibitory) information depending on the receptor to which they dock.
-Although dopamine and serotonin are predominantly involved in the transmission of inhibitory information, only the D2, D3 and D4 receptors are inhibitory (they inhibit the enzyme adenylyl cyclase), while the D1 and D5 receptors have an activating (excitatory) effect (they activate the enzyme adenylyl cyclase).
+Depending on the receptor to which they dock, neurotransmitters have an excitatory (activating) or inhibitory (inhibiting) effect on the subsequent nerve cell.
+Although dopamine and serotonin are predominantly involved in the transmission of inhibitory information, only the D2, D3 and D4 receptors have an inhibitory effect (they inhibit the enzyme adenylyl cyclase), while the D1 and D5 receptors have an activating (excitatory) effect (they activate the enzyme adenylyl cyclase).

 In ADHD, the transmission of information in the brain is primarily impaired in relation to the neurotransmitters dopamine and noradrenaline.